 Simply reiterating a list of conviction dates and your treatment history, while necessary and important, is never enough.
 You need to P.L.A.N:

-If you have ever been to a hearing in the past, you will want to give your order whether it’s granting or denying your appeal to your evaluator.
+If you’ve ever been to a hearing in the past, you’ll want to give your order whether it’s granting or denying your appeal to your evaluator.
 Often times, the order will indicate several issues of concern that the hearing officer wants discussed and then addressed in the evaluation.

 Ignition Interlock Logs

 Ignition interlock logs should also be given to your evaluator.
-If there are any violations or even alcohol readings that did not cause a violation, your evaluator should address it.
+If there are any violations or even alcohol readings that didn’t cause a violation, your evaluator should address it.

 Simply discussing it with your evaluator and having that notated on the evaluation is a step in the right direction.
 It shows the hearing officers that you are 100% forthcoming and this is what you want.
 It builds not only your credibility, but the credibility of the evaluator when giving you a diagnosis.